kauffman77/shellslayer/setup-files/level_02_editing/README.md

 familiarity with one of the two terminal editors that is almost always installed by default.
 This is unfortunately not the case with emacs.

+## Editing the Altar of Names
+After determining the name of the daemon in this level, make sure to add it to the end of the `ALTAR_OF_NAMES.txt` to verify its correctness.
+Use your new editing skills to add it on and avoid overwriting preceding names.

 # Flavor
 Paladin: have you equipped thyself with an EDITOR?
 They are all powerful allies though this land is bereft of the emperor of editors,